facebook/facebook-ios-sdk/samples/ProfilePictureSample/ReadMe.txt

 Profile Picture Control sample

-Demonstrates how to use the Profile picture control provided with Facebook IOS SDK.
+Demonstrates how to use the Profile picture control provided with the Facebook SDK for iOS.

 Build Requirements
 iOS 4.0 SDK